Information for all parties about when a complaint is made about an early learning service.

-Under the Education Act 1989, authorised Ministry officials can enter and inspect licensed or certificated premises to ensure regulated standards are being met by the service provider.
+Under the Education and Training Act 2020, authorised Ministry officials can enter and inspect licensed or certificated premises to ensure regulated standards are being met by the service provider.

 This may include reviewing the service’s documentation and observing children who are present and participating in the service’s programme.
 Visits may be announced or unannounced.

-The majority of visits undertaken by the Ministry when following up a complaint are planned and arranged via the service provider’s contact person.
-Ministry staff connect directly with the service provider’s contact person as early as possible to outline the complaint and organise a visit to the service.
+The majority of visits we undertake when following up a complaint are planned and arranged via the service provider’s contact person.
+We will connect directly with the service provider’s contact person as early as possible to outline the complaint and organise a visit to the service.

 An unannounced visit to an early learning service may be necessary as part of an investigation into a complaint.